 Vicky is delighted to join NCO this year.
 She has over 15 years of senior-level experience in development work for a variety of arts charities including Barbican Centre and English National Opera.
 Vicky's role will focus on fundraising for our work.
 Vicky loves music and also enjoys art and design exhibitions, reading, running and poker.

 Susan is responsible for the day-to- day management of the accounts and payroll.
 She is an experienced Management Accountant, with a large part of her career being in the automotive industry.
 Susan likes walking, reading and the theatre.
 She is also the resident baker at NCO HQ and makes a marvellous Victoria sponge.

 Harriet first joined NCO as a violinist in 2005 and was lucky enough to be in Main Orchestra the year they toured China.
-Harriet continued her orchestral playing whilst studying at Durham University, and she enjoys acting as a member of Social Staff during the residential courses.
-She holds a Masters degree in Chemistry and is a fountain of NCO knowledge.
+More recently her role at NCO focuses on overseeing the annual auditions tour and managing the planning, administration and delivery of the junior orchestras courses and concerts, and supporting the operational requirements.
+Harriet holds a Masters degree in Chemistry from Durham University and is a fount of NCO knowledge.

 Carrie has led the management and administration of NCO since 2014.
 She is responsible for the NCO staff team, and oversees the organisation and operation of all NCO activities and the strategic and financial planning that supports these.
 Her background is in project finance and business strategy.
 Carrie’s two daughters had a wonderful time as NCO Members.
 She is an ex-competitive rower and coach, and just might one day bake a cake as light as Sue’s.